Get the Facts about the Theory of Excited Delirium

 How are Haddad & Sherwin Addressing Excited Delirium?

 Haddad & Sherwin LLP partner Julia Sherwin has worked for many years to debunk the junk science theory of excited delirium.
 In 2022, she co-authored a report with Physicians for Human Rights debunking the theory.
 In 2023, she provided amendments to California’s Assembly Bill 360, banning the use of excited delirium as a diagnosis or cause of death in the State of California.
 AB 360 passed the California legislature overwhelmingly, and is now the law in California.
 The law prohibits the use of excited delirium as a cause of death or a diagnosis in medical records or death certificates.
-The law also prohibits defense expert witnesses from testifying about excited delirium as a diagnosis or a cause of death in any state or federal court, and specifically prohibits government employees or contractors, like the prominent members of ACEP who were paid to promote excited delirium theory, from testifying that excited delirium caused or contributed to any person’s death or injury.
+The law also prohibits defense expert witnesses from testifying about excited delirium as a diagnosis or a cause of death in any state or federal court, and specifically prohibits government employees or contractors, like the prominent members of the American College of Emergency Physicians (ACEP) who were paid to promote excited delirium theory, from testifying that excited delirium caused or contributed to any person’s death or injury.

-Because it’s still widely used by forensic pathologists, coroners, and law enforcement there are a lot of questions about excited delirium and how it impacts victims of police brutality.
+Because it’s still widely used by forensic pathologists, coroners, and law enforcement outside California, there are a lot of questions about excited delirium and how it impacts victims of police brutality.
 Our excited delirium FAQ provides a good overview of the topic and highlights how excited delirium theory continues to plague the justice system.